stc/ofxSodaLib/README.md

 # SodaLib

 *Sonificating Data Library*, an open source multipurpose sonification tool for designers, programmers and creative practicioners.
-Soda Lib’s core functions are written in [libPd](http://www.libpd.cc).
+SodaLib’s core functions are written in [libPd](http://www.libpd.cc).
 That means, it is easily embeddable into many creative coding environments, including c++, java, python, etc.

 ## Dependencies